-a.
-OPEN CLASSES.
+a) OPEN CLASSES.
 Classes designated ‘open’ are open to all ages of competitor, but they must be amateurs.
 Please see General Rule on Status in the syllabus which clarifies this.

-b.
-ENSEMBLE.
+b) ENSEMBLE.
 The term `Ensemble’ implies more than one performer to a part and may be conducted, as distinct from a Chamber Music group, which is one to a part.

-c.
-LEVELS.
+c) LEVELS.
 Where indicated, in Instrumental and piano classes, Elementary is of Grade 1-2 standard; Transitional: Grades 3-4; Intermediate: Grades 5-6; Advanced: Grade 7 & above (any examining board).

-a.
-The use of photo or other facsimile copies of printed music without the publisher’s permission is forbidden as contrary to law.
+a) The use of photo or other facsimile copies of printed music without the publisher’s permission is forbidden as contrary to law.
 However, when a work is part of a volume and not published separately, a paper copy may be made for the adjudicator and the official accompanist, provided that the competitor has already purchased a copy and the photocopy is retained and then destroyed by the Festival.

-b.
-No arrangement of music still under copyright is permitted, unless with written consent from the publisher.
+b) No arrangement of music still under copyright is permitted, unless with written consent from the publisher.

 c) Songs from the Shows.
 All performances using music from shows in current production are subject to copyright law but may be sung as a concert item without the need for copyright permission.

 It is suggested that performers announce chosen items before performing; as well as being courteous, it adds greatly to the interest and enjoyment of listeners.

-a Your choice of music to be performed should be specified on the entry form with all particulars (title, composer, publisher and duration).
+a) Your choice of music to be performed should be specified on the entry form with all particulars (title, composer, publisher and duration).

-b Competitors may not offer the same item in different classes.
+b) Competitors may not offer the same item in different classes.

 Only amateur musicians (as defined in general rule 1) are eligible to take part in choirs, bands and orchestras etc other than as conductors or accompanists, or as permitted by the class description.
 Please refer to the General Rule 1 on Status.

 Time limits, where applicable, are clearly stated in the syllabus.
 Where a performance exceeds the allocated time limit, one mark is deducted for each period of 30 seconds after the initial 15 seconds.

 a) Where similar classes are designated Elementary, Transitional, Intermediate and Advanced, no one may enter more than one such level unless offering different instruments.

-b.
-In duet and trio classes entrants may enter more than once in the same class as long as it is with different partners and performing different pieces.
+b) In duet and trio classes entrants may enter more than once in the same class as long as it is with different partners and performing different pieces.

-a.
-Official Accompanists are available for Vocal and Instrumental classes by advance request to the relevant Entry Secretary and on receipt of payment.
+a) Official Accompanists are available for Vocal and Instrumental classes by advance request to the relevant Entry Secretary and on receipt of payment.
 Any request for an official accompanist should be made at the time of entry and no later than two weeks before the start of Music week to be considered.

 It is possible to arrange for a rehearsal with this accompanist at a fee to be negotiated privately.

-b.
-Accompanist’s fees payable at the time of entry: £7.00 or £10.00 for Young Adult Vocal Recital
+b) Accompanist’s fees payable at the time of entry: £7.00 or £10.00 for Young Adult Vocal Recital

-c.
-Please assist the Official Accompanist as follows:
+c) Please assist the Official Accompanist as follows:

-- Mark copies clearly with the competitor’s name and class number.
+Label music clearly with the competitor’s name and class number.

-The music Committee reserves the right to cancel, combine or split classes according to the number of entries (very small classes may be cancelled or combined; very large classes may be split).The committee may also make any alterations to the rules or entry criteria as are deemed necessary.
+The Music Committee reserves the right to cancel, combine or split classes according to the number of entries (very small classes may be cancelled or combined; very large classes may be split).The committee may also make any alterations to the rules or entry criteria as are deemed necessary.

 Failure to comply with the Music Rules may result in a performance being adjudicated but not placed